DUI Lawyer in Montgomery County, PA

 Montgomery County Extreme DUI

 The state of Pennsylvania takes drinking and driving very seriously.
-Extreme, or enhanced, DUI charges in Montgomery County and throughout Pennsylvania are much more serious than an arrest for a simple DUI.
+Extreme or enhanced DUI charges in Montgomery County and throughout Pennsylvania are much more severe than an arrest for a simple DUI.

 Pennsylvania: Tough on Drinking and Driving

 The Pennsylvania legislature passed Act 24 in 2003, which lowered the state’s legal limit of alcohol from .10 to .08 and created a tiered approach toward DUI enforcement and treatment.
-It made many changes to the penalties, terms of suspension, fines and other requirements.
+It changed the penalties, terms of suspension, fines, and other requirements.
 The combination of an individual’s Blood Alcohol Content (BAC) level and prior offenses determines the licensing requirements and penalties.
-The law focuses on treatment for first-time DUI offenders, rather than strictly punishment and suspension.
+The law focuses on treatment for first-time DUI offenders rather than strictly punishment and suspension.

-There are 3 tiers of penalties depending on your BAC level at the time of your arrest:
+There are three tiers of penalties depending on your BAC level at the time of your arrest:

 • General Impairment: 0.08 – 0.099 BAC